SrijaAlla/neo4j-rag/README.md

 The code uses `langchain_openai`s ChatOpenAI and Neo4j RAG graph.

 ### File explanations
 `patient_chat/chatbot/summary.py/` contains code to generate summary of the conversation in real time.
-Prints on the console on the frontend. \
+Prints on the console. \
 `patient_chat/chatbot/entity_extractor.py/` contains code to extract entities and add to the knowledge graph in realtime.
 The entities after each query will also be displayed on console. \
 `patient_chat/chatbot/retriever.py/` contains code to to generate response for a users query using RAG.